AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/accounts/ad-network-account-manage.md

 **[!UICONTROL Application ID]:** ([!DNL Yandex] accounts only) The developer token to use for the account.
 The same token is used for all [!DNL Yandex] accounts.

-**[!UICONTROL Purse Campaign ID]:** ([!DNL Yandex] accounts with the Shared Account setting disabled only; optional) The numeric ID for the campaign that will be used to pay for all ad campaigns in the account.
+**[!UICONTROL Purse Campaign ID]:** ([!DNL Yandex] accounts with the Shared Account setting disabled only; optional) The numeric ID for the campaign used to pay for all ad campaigns in the account.

 **[!UICONTROL Finance Token]:** ([!DNL Yandex] accounts with the Shared Account setting disabled only; optional) The developer token to use for finance-related API calls, such as for reallocating money from the wallet between the advertiser's campaigns as necessary for portfolio optimization.